dontkme/EANMD/README.md

     **-c1 2** and **-c2 2**: Group1 had 2 samples, Group2 had 2 samples.
     **-mf 0.05** The US and DS fold change cutoff is 0.05, means the fold of upstream exon or downstream exon to skipped exon junctions reads must greater than 1/20.

+    Output file: `Test.SE.EANMD.input.txt`.
+Could be used in `EANMD` main process.

      **Note**: **SE** events use **GetSEinput.pl**; **A5SS** events use **GetA5SSinput.pl**; **A3SS** events use **GetA3SSinput.pl**